| |

 on a wall, he clicked open what I hoped would be the last secret door I

-We stood at the top of the cliff which had been
+would ever see, and led us through. * * * We stood at the top of the cliff which had been

 visible on the horizon that morning.
 Thick, unhappy clouds hung heavy